AdobeDocs/campaign-standard.en/help/reporting/using/hot-clicks.md

 ---
 # Hot clicks{#hot-clicks}

+>[!IMPORTANT]
+>
+>The Hot Clicks report exclusively showcases the HTML version of the email and does not support the Text version.

 This report can be accessed from the **[!UICONTROL Reports]** button in each delivery or transactional message.

 ![](assets/delivery_reports_hot-clicks_4.png)

-It presents the message content (HTML and/or text) with the percentage of clicks on each link.
+It presents the message content with the percentage of clicks on each link.

 ![](assets/delivery_reports_10.png)